Marvin Griffin: 1956 Sugar Bowl and rivalry with Blake Van Leer

 A large contingent from the New Orleans community, as well as many related to Georgia Tech, openly fought to bar either Grier, Pitt, or the Yellow Jacket team from the game.
 However, students, football players and Georgia Tech's president, civil rights leaders, as well as a large number of the Pitt community, succeeded in ensuring that the game took place.

 Corruption charges

 Griffin's term was marred by charges of corruption.
-According to Atlanta historian Frederick Allen, Griffin was "a man of prodigious charm and wit and also one of the most corrupt public officials ever to hold office in Georgia."
 Several administration members were found guilty of crimes and Griffin was investigated in 1960 by a grand jury, which returned no true bills.

 1962 election

 In 1962, Griffin ran once more for governor but lost in the primary to a moderate candidate, Carl Sanders.
 Griffin received 332,746 votes (39 percent) to Sanders' 494,978 (58.7 percent).
 Part of the factor in Griffin's defeat was the abolishment of the county unit system, though one study found that Sanders would have won even if the county unit system had still been in place.
 Thereafter, Griffin largely retired from politics.
 After his loss, Griffin commented, "I retired for reasons of health: the voters were sick and tired of me."

 In the 1966 gubernatorial race, Griffin supported Democratic nominee Lester Maddox, an Atlanta businessman known for his segregationist views.
 Maddox's opponent, Republican U.S. Representative Howard Callaway, had supported Griffin in the latter's 1962 campaign.
 As the publisher of the Post Searchlight in Bainbridge, Griffin at first indicated that he would repay Callaway for the earlier support, but he instead held firm for Maddox.
 "I consider Bo Callaway one of my best friends, but I can't go with him in the governor's race," Griffin said.
 Conversely, former Governor Ernest Vandiver, who as lieutenant governor from 1955 to 1959 had frequently quarreled with Governor Griffin, dismissed Maddox as "a pipsqueak" and endorsed Callaway.

 In 1968, Griffin was a stand-in candidate for Vice President of the United States on George C. Wallace's American Independent Party ticket.
 Griffin was thereafter replaced in the second slot by United States Air Force General Curtis LeMay although Griffin's name stayed on the ballot in 27 states, mostly concentrated in the Midwest.